leonstafford/coding-test-advertising-settings/README.md

 PHPUnit and ode quality tools running without issue now, but no assertions with one placeholder unit test.
 Going to add Pest to the mix and get first red-green test.
 Previous issue with MySQL query fixed by adjusting string formatting.

+GitHub Actions were still failing - removed PHP 7.3 from test matrix, leaving just 7.4 and 8.
+Added `composer install --ignore-platform-reqs` to workaround issue with upstream coding standard not adding PHP 8 support yet.